Skip to main content

 The Tender Point Criteria

-The 18 points or nine pairs used for diagnosis are located in the neck (4), shoulders (4), upper chest (2), buttocks/hip region (4), inner area of the knee (2), and upper forearm close to the elbow (2).
+The 18 points or nine pairs used for diagnosis are in the neck (4), shoulders (4), upper chest (2), buttocks/hip region (4), inner area of the knee (2), and upper forearm close to the elbow (2).
 The nine pairs are shown as black dots on the body diagram below, along with two additional points commonly found in patients (red dots).

 Identifying tender areas in patients is important because two studies funded by AFSA show that they are treatable myofascial trigger points or MTPs.
 Active MTPs radiate pain to other body regions, magnify the number of areas that hurt, and restrict range of motion.
 Research shows that treating just one troublesome MTP leads to a measurable reduction in fibromyalgia pain.